 In simple words the energy-releasing process in the presence of oxygen (we are not going to anaerobic respiration).

 But how does oxygen come to the body?

 Through breathing.
-The breathing brought about the air to the lungs where oxygen is exchanged and taken to the blood for respiration.
+Breathing brought about the air to the lungs where oxygen is exchanged and taken to the blood for respiration.

 Now, did you get why the rate of breathing increases?

-Yes, now it’s pretty much clear that why the rate of breathing increases during exercise.
+Yes, now it’s pretty much clear, why the rate of breathing increases during exercise.

 The exchanged oxygen is carried to the cells through blood where it breaks the food molecule (glucose) into carbon dioxide, water, and ATP (energy).
 The ATP is then used to give you energy while doing the exercise.

 But Is it possible that this increased rate of breathing is not sufficient for the body’s demands?